Void-Walkers-Community/Writeups/OSINT/JerseyCTF6/2026-See_You_Space_Cowboy-Jersey6.md

 Bounty Hunter: The profession of the main cast (often called "Cowboys").
 "Ends in a bang": A direct reference to the series finale where the protagonist, Spike Spiegel, mimics a finger gun and says "Bang" before collapsing.
-"See You Space Cowboy": The iconic title cards used throughout the show. so gave it a shot :slight_smile:
+"See You Space Cowboy": The iconic title cards used throughout the show. so gave it a shot 😋

 ---
 * [🔙 Back to OSINT Directory](../)